lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 * Thread Domain name
 * Thread Off-Mesh route prefix

-Border Agent service can be discovered by any software supporting mDNS protocol.
-For example, to discover the service, use open-source tool [Avahi](https://www.avahi.org/) and ``avahi-browse -rt _meshcop._udp`` command.
+The Border Agent service can be discovered by any software supporting the mDNS protocol.
+For example, to discover the service, use the `Avahi`_ open-source tool and run the ``avahi-browse -rt _meshcop._udp`` command.

 .. code-block:: console

    user@host:~$ avahi-browse -rt _meshcop._udp